How Our Life Purpose Has Been Reduced To Social Media Likes

 “Likes” Self Esteem And Purpose

-It’s known for certain, that receiving large number of likes for instance, actually improves the mood for those who feasts on the opinion of others.
+It’s known for certain, receiving large number of likes for instance, actually improves the mood for those who feasts on the opinion of others.

 These likes however, doesn’t have any affect whatsoever, for those who have some sense of purpose.
 They just shrug and carry on.